dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 On top of that, the assembler we were using was written by our own programmers.
 It ran on our M365 computers, using the cartridge tape operating system described in the「Laser Trim」section.

 As fate would have it, our lead hardware engineer convinced our CEO that we needed a real computer.
-He didn’t actually know what he would do with it, but he had a lot of political clout.
+He didn't actually know what he would do with it, but he had a lot of political clout.
 So we purchased a PDP-11/60.

 349